International conference “Minorities and Self-determination – 100th Anniversary of the Post-World War I Plebiscites”

-The aim of the conference is to draw attention to these plebiscites and the impact they have had on national minorities in the relevant areas, alongside reflection on the notion of self-determination itself and legal frameworks concerning minority rights elaborated in the aftermath of World War I. A crucial element of the conference will be to enhance the comparative and interdisciplinary perspective in scholarly research concerning aforementioned issues.
+The aim of the conference was to draw attention to these plebiscites and the impact they have had on national minorities in the relevant areas, alongside reflection on the notion of self-determination itself and legal frameworks concerning minority rights elaborated in the aftermath of World War I. A crucial element of the conference was to enhance the comparative and interdisciplinary perspective in scholarly research concerning aforementioned issues.

-The conference programme consists of six panels; five thematic plus a concluding session.
-In addition, during both conference days, the panels will be preceded by extensive presentations delivered by two keynote speakers representing varying academic disciplines (see below).
-The panels are organised under the following titles:
+The conference programme consisted of six panels; five thematic plus a concluding session.
+In addition, during both conference days, the panels were preceded by extensive presentations delivered by two keynote speakers representing varying academic disciplines (see below).
+The panels were organised under the following titles:

-- Panel 1: Self-determination from theoretical and historical perspectives
+- Panel 1: Self-determination: the concept and its historical contextualizations

 - Panel 2: Plebiscites as a tool for self-determination in 1920-21